Discover Swansea with megabus

 This part of South Wales has plenty of beaches, but the most convenient of the lot is Swansea Bay beach.
 It’s just a few minutes’ walk from the city centre, and boasts a whopping five miles of golden sand.
 There’s a watersports centre here, if you fancy trying your hand at kayaking, kite-surfing or stand-up paddle boarding.

 You’ll be hard-pressed to find anyone in Swansea who hasn’t heard of Dylan Thomas.
 The author and poet was born and raised in the city, and his legacy lives on in his former house.
 Join a guided tour and you can check out his old bedroom, which has barely changed in 80 years.
 Getting here is easy – the house is about a 10-minute bus journey from the city centre.

 A half-hour bus ride from Swansea, the seaside town of Mumbles is a must-do.
 Not only is it the gateway to the Gower Peninsula, it’s also a lovely town in its own right.
 Walk along the beach with an ice-cream, try your luck in the arcade on Mumbles Pier, and browse the fancy boutiques on Newton Road.

 Swansea: getting around

 Catching a coach to Swansea is quick and convenient.
-Plus, with megabus, you’ll get all the added extras you need.
-Enjoy free WiFi, power sockets and a 20kg luggage allowance.
+Plus, with megabus, you’ll usually get all the added extras you need.
+Enjoy free WiFi*, charging points* and a 20kg luggage allowance.